resource-watch/slate/source/includes/api/_dataset.md

 ## Updating a Dataset

+In order to modify the details of a dataset, you can use the update dataset endpoint.
+This endpoint allows you to modify most of your dataset's details, like the name or publishing status, but can also be used to modify internal fields of a dataset, like `connectorType`.
+When making these changes, be mindful that some of these fields are critical to the correct behavior of the dataset, and providing incorrect values may break your dataset.
+There are other endpoints documented in this page that allow you to perform certain update-like operations (ie. update data on a document-type dataset), so refer to those first before using this endpoint.
+Also important to keep in mind is the fact that this endpoint does not perform validation on things like `connectorUrl`/`sources` URLs.

+All the fields in the [dataset reference](#dataset-reference) can be modified, except the following:

+- `slug`
+- `userId`
+- `createdAt`
+- `updatedAt`

+Additionally, certain fields have special behavior associated with them:

+- `status` can only be modified by users with `ADMIN` role or by other microservices.
+- `taskId` and `errorMessage` can only be modified by other microservices.
+- `published` can only be modified by users with `ADMIN` role.
+- `env` changes will not only affect the dataset, but also related widgets and layers.
+Refer to the PATCH `/widget/change-environment/<dataset id>/<env>` and the the PATCH `/layer/change-environment/<dataset id>/<env>` endpoints respectively for more details.

+When passing new values for Object type fields, the new value will fully overwrite the previous one.
+It's up to you, as an API user, to build any merging logic into your application.

 To perform this operation, the following conditions must be met:

 - the user must be logged in and belong to the same application as the dataset